Frequently Asked Questions

 You may pay with a credit card or by invoice.

-We accept Visa and Mastercard (as well as American Express in North America) and the credit card payment is always charged monthly.
+We accept Visa and Mastercard (as well as American Express in North America) and the credit card payment is charged either monthly or annually.

 If you prefer to pay by invoice, a standard 12-month contract period applies to the total number of devices that will be enrolled, and a minimum invoice value applies.
 The invoice can be paid by bank transfer or PayPal.
 If you wish to pay by invoice, please contact us.